alchemy-fullstack-js-spring-2018/array-methods/LAB.md

 ## Description

+Implement functions that perform array operations similar to how they exist on the built-in JavaScript array object.
+Main difference is that instead of being methods on the array, they are stand-alone functions that accept an array as well as other required paratmers.

 This is a solo assignment.
 Try and do these from scratch.

-Relevant info is in lab details below.
+Relevant info for each array function is in details below.

 Implement select array methods from scratch. **Only use**:
 * `array.length` (read)